DavisPL/cargo-sherlock/README.md

 ### Available Flags

-- `-a` or `--assumptions`: Runs `solver.py` to perform a detailed analysis of the crate logging information.
-It uses Z3 modeling to determine which assumptions should be made to trust this crate and returns a trust score representing how trustworthy the crate is.
+- `-a` or `--assumptions`: Runs `solver.py` to perform a detailed analysis of the crate.
+It prints a trust score representing how trustworthy the crate is and the assumptions made to prove the crate was safe.

+  Note: This flag reasons about all the dependencies in the dependency tree of the crate, which may take a very long time for crates with large dependency trees.
+This flag is also still a work-in-progress; it may not work for all crates.

 ```bash